aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

       along with the `ID` field that will be used to identify the scan type
   * the `mri_protocol` table stores each scan type's parameters that will be used to identify the scan type (TR, TE, TI, slice_thickness...)
+  * the `mri_protocol_group` defines the groups of scanning protocols.
+Each line in the `mri_protocol` table belongs to one and only one group.
+  * the `mri_protocol_group_target` is used to determine which scanning protocol group to use in order to identify the type of a given scan based on the subject's project, the subject's subproject or the visit at which the scan was done.
   * the `mri_protocol_checks` table stores additional protocol checks after an acquisition has been identified in order to automatically flag some acquisitions based on information stored in specific DICOM headers
+  * the `mri_protocol_checks_group` defines the different groups of protocol checks.
+      Each lines in the `mri_protocol_checks` table belongs to one and only one group.
+  * the `mri_protocol_checks_group_target` is used to determine which protocol checks to use when an archive is processed by the MRI pipeline based on the subject's project, the subject's subproject or the visit at which the scan was done.

 Every MINC file that matches the protocol defined in the tables mentioned above will be inserted in the database using the following tables: